4 Surefire Ways to Source Property Deals Fast | A Quickstart Property Guide

 This happens most often when you are buying a repossessed house from an estate agent.
 It's less common when you are buying directly from a vendor or at auction, simply because the transaction takes a much shorter amount of time.

-It’s not idea, but that’s the way the business operates.
+It's not ideal, but that's the way the business operates.

 Investing in Repossessed Property: Summary